-BC Housing and City staff along with other community partners, help identify people who are homeless in the local community of each temporary modular site.

-- Potential tenants must apply for supportive housing through the BC Housing Supportive Housing Registry.
-More information can be found at bchousing.org. - Tenants will be selected through a coordinated process with staff from BC Housing, the housing operator, the City and Vancouver Coastal Health. - The selection team assesses each potential tenant to identify tenant needs and to understand the support services required for each tenant.

-BC Housing will use the Vulnerability Assessment Tool (VAT), an interview tool that provides a consistent and fair way of identifying people who would most benefit from supportive housing.
+- BC Housing, the owner securing non-profit housing operators to manage the buildings, oversees the tenanting process for the sites.
+Contact the Orange Hall at 604-648-4270, or stop by in person at 297 East Hastings Street, Vancouver. - BC Housing and City staff, along with other community partners, help identify people who are homeless in the local community of each temporary modular site. - Tenants will be selected through a coordinated process with staff from BC Housing, the housing operator, the City and Vancouver Coastal Health. - The selection team assesses each potential tenant to identify tenant needs and to understand the support services required for each tenant. - BC Housing uses the Vulnerability Assessment Tool (VAT), an interview tool that provides a consistent and fair way of identifying people who would most benefit from supportive housing.